Triathlon is a multisport event that consists of swimming, cycling, and running.

 1. Improved Performance

-A well-designed training plan will help you to improve your performance in all three disciplines of triathlon.
+A well-designed training schedule will help you improve your performance in all three triathlon disciplines.

 The plan will gradually increase the volume and intensity of your workouts over time, which will help you build endurance and speed.